Skip to main content

 On June 20, 2022, our epigenetic study continued to be funded by Qura Therapeutics.
 We aim to investigate epigenetic regulation of HIV transcription/latency and develop specific small molecules for the study of HIV cure.

-On June 16, 2022, Mr. Smaran Sivashankar joined Jiang lab as a pre-college student volunteer for his summer training.
+On June 16, 2022, Mr. Smaran Sivashankar joined Jiang’s lab as a pre-college student volunteer for his summer training.
 Welcome Smaran!

-On June 2-3, 2022.
-Jiang lab presented studies in the CARE Annual Meeting in Chapel Hill, NC USA.
-The titles were: “A direct role of histone crotonylationin the regulation of HIV transcription” and “Defining and targeting HIV reservoirs in the CNS”.
+On June 2-3, 2022, the Jiang lab presented studies in the CARE Annual Meeting in Chapel Hill, NC USA.
+The titles were: “A direct role of histone crotonylation in the regulation of HIV transcription” and “Defining and targeting HIV reservoirs in the CNS”.
 Two related posters were also presented by Drs.
 Theresa L. Simermeyer and Yuyang Tang.

-On April 14, 2022, Daniel Zhong received the UNC Summer Research Award for his continued research training in Jiang lab.
-Daniel will be working on the studies to address HIV CNS reservoirs and help develop other CNS reservoir models.
-Congratulations to Daniel and thank Lilly for her assistance of the application!
+On April 14, 2022, Daniel Zhong received the UNC Summer Research Award for his continued research training in the Jiang lab.
+Daniel will study HIV CNS reservoirs and help develop new CNS reservoir models.
+Congratulations to Daniel and thank Lilly for her assistance with the application!

-On Feb 25, 2022, Jiang lab invited Dr. Wenhui Hu to have a presentation in our weekly UNC ID Division seminar, which entitled “Target-specific Delivery of CRISPR/Cas Genome Editors to Fight Virus Infection”.
+On Feb 25, 2022, the Jiang lab invited Dr. Wenhui Hu to have a presentation in our weekly UNC ID Division seminar, entitled “Target-specific Delivery of CRISPR/Cas Genome Editors to Fight Virus Infection”.

 On Jan 28, 2022, our paper titled “HIV latency reversal via the induction of EGR1 to bypass PKC agonist-associated immune activation” is accepted by Frontiers in Microbiology.
 This work extends our efforts to develop latency reversal agents of PKC agonists while bypassing its PKC/cNF-κB signaling pathway to avoid immune activation.
 Congrats to Lilly and our co-authors!